Our libraries offer a range of activities for children aged three years old to teenagers to do in the school holidays.

 Learn to code in a fun, free, social open learning environment.
 Develop new skills and build creative projects.

 The aim of the Bookstars Club is to introduce the benefits of using the library and to promote the joy of reading to all primary school-aged children.
 Bookstars is held three times during school terms at Safety Bay Library and Warnbro Community Library.

 Sessions include crafts, storytelling, author visits, games and puzzles.

-Primary and secondary school students are invited to read and vote for books selected from the annual WA Young Readers’ Book Award list.
-Eligible books are displayed and available for loan at each library between March and August.
+Primary and secondary school students are invited to read and vote for books selected from the annual WA Young Readers' Book Award list.
+Eligible books are displayed and available for loan at each library between March and August each year.
 Students are encouraged to vote for their favourite book.
-The votes are collected and sent to WAYRBA to be included in the state-wide voting.
+The votes are corrected and sent to WAYRBA to be included in the state-wide voting.

-All four libraries welcome visits by schools, child care centres and playgroups.
+All of our libraries welcome visits by schools, child care centres and playgroups.
 Please contact the Young People’s Services Librarians to discuss a program for your visit.

 The Young People’s Services Librarians at Safety Bay Library and Warnbro Community Library are available to visit schools and groups at their own venues.